 The current work builds on a stream in SBI that extends amortization \citep{chang2025amortized, gloeckler2024all, elsemuller2023sensitivity, schroder2023simultaneous}: training a single inference network that remains valid across many, potentially infinitely many, structurally similar models.
-We dub our architecture the \textbf{CogFormer}, directly inspired by the \textbf{SimFormer} \citep{gloeckler2024all}.
-CogFormer can adapt to any configurations within a model collection's combinatorial parameter space and infer their components accordingly, without substantially compromising the quality of inference when compared to single-model posterior approximation.
-In this work, we taxonomize the scope of amortization in cognitive modeling and demonstrate compelling results from the first meta-amortized inference engine designed for amortizing cognitive modeling.
+We dub our architecture the \textbf{CogFormer}, directly inspired by the Simformer \citep{gloeckler2024all}.
+CogFormer can adapt to any design configurations within a model's combinatorial parameter space and infer latent parameters accordingly, without substantially compromising inference quality compared to single-model posterior approximation.
+In this work, we taxonomize the scope of amortization in cognitive modeling and demonstrate compelling results from the first meta-amortized inference engine designed for amortizing cognitive models.